Trisections obtained by trivially regluing surface-knots: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank his supervisor Hisaaki Endo for his helpful comments on this research and careful reading of this paper.
-He also would like to thank Maggie Miller for her helpful comments on his question.
+He also would like to thank Maggie Miller for her helpful comments on his question and David Gay for his advice on our main theorem.